alexcg1/tweets-to-jekyll/README.md

 ## Installation

-First install the Twitter package:
+### Install prerequisites

 ```
 pip install twitter
 ```

+### Set up credentials and config

-Then edit *sample.credentials.py* and save as credentials.py*.
+* Edit *sample.credentials.py* and save as credentials.py*.
 You'll need to sign up as a Twitter developer to get API key, etc. Your username, etc can be set in config.py.
+* Edit config.py to specify username, blog directory, etc

+## Usage

-Finally, run `./tweets-to-jekyll.py` to shunt your tweets into a markdown file.
+Run `./tweets-to-jekyll.py` to shunt your tweets into a markdown file.

 ## TODO